Table of Contents

 As mentioned above, the style attribute can be used to apply CSS styling directly to your image, but it’s not considered best practices to do so within your HTML (For more info on this, check out our article on CSS basics.)

-There are no required attribute tags for text tags, but there is a crazy number of attributes that apply to them nonetheless.
+There are no required attribute tags for text tags, but there are a ton of attributes that apply to them nonetheless.
 The most common tag you’ll see on paragraphs are classes and IDs that help with CSS styling (like changing colors, fonts, etc.).

 If you want more information, you can see an entire list of the global attributes (aka attributes that can be applied to any tag).